YaswanthImmadi/Namaste-React/README.md

 --------------------
 Whenever a state variable changes/updates React will trigger a Reconciliation Cycle (Re-renders whole Component) Incase of an input field , react will Re-render whole component on every keyPress  of input field

+# Types Of Routing in web apps
+    - Client side routing - Navigating to different Components within the client side is Client side routing
+    - Server side routing- making a network call and getting the data and  making the whole page refresh is server side routing